Zerodur

 Jundro Ceramics leverages years of expertise in precision machining to produce high-quality Zerodur components that consistently meet or exceed customer specifications, ensuring both everyday functionality and specialized performance.
 If you require precision Zerodur machining, our team of experts is ready to assist you with tailored solutions.
 Contact us today for your machining needs.

-Zerodur Prototype Machining
+Zerodur 5-Axis Machining

 Our video shows the process of using CNC to process Zerodur Prototype